 A development, following demands of the residents and as foreseen in the Refugee Law, was the establishment of the "Committee of Resident's Representatives".
 The Committee carried out weekly meetings with the Director of the Centre, and a Code was signed between the residents and the Centre defining roles and recording procedures.
-The committee, though not officially, was inactive due to some of its active members having exited the Centre, but procedures to resume operation have been recently initiated.
+The committee, though not officially, was inactive due to some of its active members having exited the Centre, but procedures to resume operation were initiated during 2024, however, they did not materialise